PopupViewModel

 defaultActions Collection<(ActionButton|ActionToggle)>readonly

-A read-only property that specifies a Collection of action buttons and/or toggles within the popup.
-By default, every popup has a "Zoom to" action that allows users to zoom to the selected feature.
+A read-only property that specifies a Collection of action buttons and/or toggles.
+By default, there is a "Zoom to" action that allows users to zoom to the selected feature.

 In order to disable any default actions, it is necessary to set includeDefaultActions to false.